aeonyuonmiller/fbm/README.md

 # README

-This project is the platform for Femme Bass Mafia.
+This project is the platform for a female dj mentoring collective.